-Andrija developed the Daytona Go SDK in the daytonaio/daytona repository, delivering an export-ready Go module that enables developers to programmatically create and manage sandboxes with features like code execution, file management, and API interactions.
-The work focused on modular programming and dependency management, including renaming the module for external adoption and stabilizing dependencies by removing a replace directive and pinning the tools-api-client-go version.
-Using Go, YAML, and Markdown, Andrija ensured reproducible builds and improved onboarding for Go developers.
-This release broadened Daytona’s language support and enhanced the platform’s readiness for integration within the wider developer ecosystem.
+Developed and released the Daytona Go SDK in the daytonaio/daytona repository, delivering an export-ready Go module that enables developers to programmatically create and manage sandboxes with features such as code execution, file management, and seamless Daytona API integration.
+Focused on modular programming and dependency management, the work included renaming the module for external adoption and stabilizing dependencies by removing a replace directive and pinning the tools-api-client-go version.
+Utilizing Go, YAML, and Markdown, the SDK streamlines onboarding for Go developers, ensures reproducible builds, and expands Daytona’s language support, strengthening the platform’s developer experience and readiness for broader ecosystem integration.

 Summary for 2026-01: Delivered the Daytona Go SDK as an official, export-ready Go module that enables developers to create and manage sandboxes programmatically, including code execution, file management, and Daytona API interactions via toolbox-api-client-go.
 The release emphasizes external usability, with a module rename to reflect externally consumable packaging and alignment with the latest tooling.
 Major maintenance work stabilized releases by removing a replace directive and pinning the real version of tools-api-client-go, ensuring reproducible builds.
 Collectively, the work reduces integration time for Go developers, broadens Daytona's language support, and strengthens the platform's developer experience and ecosystem readiness.